andrehora/spotflow/README.md

 ## Usage

 SpotFlow can be run from the command-line.
-We can use SpotFlow to collect data from the execution of any Python program.
+We can use SpotFlow to collect data from the execution of Python programs.
 For example, to run `my_program.py`, we could originally use the following command-line:

 ```